EU Exit (Brexit)

 Effects on movement of goods

-The UK will now operate a full, external border as a sovereign nation.
+The UK is now operating a full, external border as a sovereign nation.
 This means that controls will be placed on the movement of goods between Great Britain and the EU.

 Changes for business and citizens

-There are new rules for businesses and citizens from 1 January 2021, which will include travel requirements to access the EU.
+New rules for businesses and citizens came into effect from 1 January 2021, including travel requirements to access the EU.
 The UKG website provides current guidance for businesses and citizens, including information on requirements for driving to or within the EU, pet transport and passport arrangements.

 There are also new requirements for international haulage (details can be found on the UKG website).